 Global Israel Initiative

-The premise of SIGNAL Group’s Global Israel Initiative (GII) is that the most effective strategy for Israel to address both China’s rise and the U.S.-China rivalry is to focus on the Indo-Pacific and act as a middle power.
+The premise of SIGNAL Group’s Global Israel Initiative (GII) is that the most effective strategy for Israel to contend with both China’s adversarial positions and the U.S.-China rivalry is to act as a middle power and focus on the Indo-Pacific Arena

 What is the Indo-Pacific?